byelipk/postgresql-cli/README.md

 that comes with postgres or PGAdmin III.

 `pg_dump` is really cool.
 The basic syntax is simple: `pg_dump dbname > file.sql`

 If you are using a Heroku database and want to export your sql, it's quite simple.
 However, first you need to grab your database's connection information.
-In the root directory of your heroku app run `heroky pg:credtentials DATABASE_URL` and copy the connection url because you are going to feed it to `pg_dump`.
+In the root directory of your heroku app run `heroku pg:credtentials DATABASE_URL` and copy the connection url because you are going to feed it to `pg_dump`.